-Not only on films can we notice this obsession for merciless repetition that seems to be overwhelming us since 2000 arrived: TV series breeding like mushrooms; the same type of music monopolising almost every radio station and almost every area of entertainment; or those capricious whims of a society that seems to be suddenly obsessed with some novelty just for immediately replacing it with another new fad that appears just in time to be squeezed mercilessly; all these being probably symptoms of the same phenomenon.
+Not only on films can we notice this obsession for merciless repetition that seems to be overwhelming us since 2000 arrived: TV series breeding like mushrooms; the same type of music monopolising almost every radio station and almost every area of entertainment; or those capricious whims of a society that seems to be suddenly obsessed with some novelty just to immediately replacing it with another new fad that appears just in time to be squeezed mercilessly; all these being probably symptoms of the same phenomenon.

 (read the first part of this article here)